masood-haloratech/Obsidian-Workshop-2025/guides/Install_Zotero.md

 ### Configure the Extension

 4. **Access the extension**
+   - You do NOT need to be signed into Chrome to use the extension.
-   - Click on the Zotero extension icon in your browser toolbar
+   - Click on the plugin extension icon in your browser toolbar

    ![Zotero Chrome Plugin Screen 4](./assets/Zotero_Setup-Screen_08.png)